zydou/arti/crates/tor-linkspec/README.md

 # tor-linkspec

-`tor-linkspec`: Descriptions of Tor relays, as used to connect to them.
+Descriptions of Tor relays, as used to connect to them.

 ## Overview